upday/data-assignment-task/README.md

 * Tests, with instructions on how to run them

 Some more details:
 * The docker compose file will create a Postgres container already connected to the ETL container.
-That Postgres instance should be used for storing data models and solution.
+You should use that Postgres instance for storing data models and solution.
 * The task reviewer will only run `docker-compose up` and wait for the container to exit,
 * After the command prints `data-assignment-task_etl_1 exited with code 0`, the database is expected to be in its final state, with the solution to the task.